guybarnahum/aep/LLM.md

 The next LLM session should work from this order:

-1. **PR7.8D — richer rationale publication / thread surfacing**
-2. **PR7.9 — agents as persons**
+1. **PR7.9 — agents as persons**
-3. **PR7.10 — email / Slack adapters**
+2. **PR7.10 — email / Slack adapters**

-PR7.8D should be validated with:
+PR7.9 should be validated with:
 - the cognition-boundary contract checks
 - cognitive task-run contract checks
 - public-rationale artifact contract checks
 - thread-rationale publication contract checks
 - provenance/route regression checks
-- one validation-agent run with a related thread
+- one validation-agent run confirming stable employee-specific rationale style across repeated runs
-- one PM run confirming thread publication remains bounded and durable
+- one PM run confirming employee-specific style continuity without leaking private cognition

 PR7.7, PR7.75, and PR7.7X should now be treated as complete.